metrom-xyz/contracts/CONTRIBUTING.md

   will also determine the network where the deployed contracts will reside.
 - `OWNER`: the address that will own the deployed contracts and that will be able to set the protocol parameters.
-- `CAMPAIGNS_UPDATER`: the address that will be allowed to update the Merkle roots for active campaigns.
+- `UPDATER`: the address that will be allowed to update the Merkle roots for active campaigns and whitelisted token address rates.
-- `RATES_UPDATER`: the address that will be allowed to update the minimum rates for whitelisted reward tokens.
 - `FEE`: the fee to charge on campaigns creation, in points per million.
 - `MINIMUM_CAMPAIGN_DURATION`: the minimum allowed campaign duration in seconds.
 - `ETHERSCAN_API_KEY`: the Etherscan (or Blockscout) API key used to verify